RedHatProductSecurity/rapidast/README.md

 In the example above, the ZAP scanner will first run without authentication, and then rerun again with a basic HTTP authentication.
 The results will be stored in their respective names (i.e.: `zap_unauthenticated` and `zap_authenticated` in the example above).

-### Defect Dojo integration
+### DefectDojo integration

+RapiDAST supports integration with OWASP DefectDojo which is an open source vulnerability management tool.

-#### Preamble: creating Defect Dojo user
+#### Preamble: creating DefectDojo user

-RapiDAST needs to be able to authenticate to Defect Dojo.
-However, ideally, it should have the minimum set of permissions, such that it will not be allow to modify products other than the one(s) it is supposed to.
+RapiDAST needs to be able to authenticate to your DefectDojo instance.
+However, ideally, it should have the minimum set of permissions, such that it will not be allowed to modify products other than the one(s) it is supposed to.

 In order to do that:
 * create a user without any global role
 * add that user as a "writer" for the product(s) it is supposed to scan

-Then the product, as well as an engagement for that product, must be created in Defect Dojo.
+Then the product, as well as an engagement for that product, must be created in your DefectDojo instance.
 It would not be advised to give the RapiDAST user an "admin" role and simply set `auto_create_context` to True, as it would be both insecure and accident prone (a typo in the product name would let RapiDAST create a new product)

-#### Defect Dojo configuration in RapiDAST
+#### DefectDojo configuration in RapiDAST

+##### Authentication
-First, RapiDAST needs to be able to authenticate itself to a Defect Dojo service.
+First, RapiDAST needs to be able to authenticate itself to a DefectDojo service.
 This is a typical configuration:

 ```yaml
 config: